Matching Algorithms for Causal Inference with Multiple Treatments: Simulations

-The simulation design assumes a regular assignment mechanism that depends on the factors listed in Table~\ref{sim.factors}, resulting in a $2^{5}\times3^{4}\times5$ factorial design for $Z\in\{3,5\}$, and a $2^{3}\times5$ factorial design for $Z=10$.
+The simulation design assumes a regular assignment mechanism that depends on the factors listed in Table~\ref{sim.factors}, resulting in a $2^{4}\times3^{4}\times5$ factorial design for $Z\in\{3,5\}$, and a $2^{7}\times5$ factorial design for $Z=10$.
 For each configuration, 100 replications were produced.
-For $Z\in\{3,5\}$ we discarded configurations where $P=20$ and $n_{1}=600$, and for $Z\in\{3,5,10\}$ when $P=20$ and $b=1$, because of a small number of units that can be matched across all treatment arms, resulting in 10,368 simulation configurations for $Z\in\{3,5\}$, and 36 simulation configurations for $Z=10$.
+For $Z\in\{3,5\}$ we discarded configurations where $P=20$ and $n_{1}=600$, and for $Z\in\{3,5,10\}$ when $P=20$ and $b=1$, because of the small number of units that can be matched across all treatment arms.
+After discarding these configurations, there were 5,184 simulation configurations for $Z\in\{3,5\}$, and 576 simulation configurations for $Z=10$.
+The simulation design is an extension to the ones described in Lopez and Gutman (2017) \cite{lopez-15}.
+The main differences between the simulation designs are the inclusion of more covariates as well as more possible interventions.

-All of the simulations were conducted using R Studio software \cite{RSoftware}.
-All matching algorithms were implemented using the Matching package \cite{sekhon-11}, and fuzzy clustering was implemented using the e1071 package \cite{e1071}.
+To estimate the GPS model we used two different multinomial logistic regression models.
+The first model includes all of the covariates, $\mathbf{X}_i$, as explanatory variables.
+The second model includes all of the covariates as well as the square of all covariates, $\mathbf{X}_i^{2}$.
+Throughout, we will refer to the first model as the first-order GPS model and to the second model as the second-order GPS model.
+All of the simulations were conducted using R Studio software \cite{RSoftware}, and all matching algorithms were implemented using the Matching package \cite{sekhon-11}.